 After almost four months of building and decorating work we have finally completed our extension.

 We officially moved into our new bedroom last night.
 It’s such a bonny bedroom and en suite, I couldn’t have wished for better.
-The new room is so much bigger and better than our bedrooms past, it’s that bloody good that it feels as if I’ve booked into a classy hotel.
+The new room is so much bigger and better than our bedrooms past, it’s that bleeping good that it feels as if I’ve booked into a classy hotel.

 Thanks again for reading my blog and I hope that you enjoyed this weeks #LittleLoves.
 Apologies for the late post but I have been out drinking and quite frankly it’s all Julie’s fault!
 If your’e reading this Julie I told you I’d write that!